 Over the course of this academic year, we’ll share a variety of writing resources with you.
 For our Virtual Orientation, we’ve selected two of our favorites.

 The first is a talk by longtime friend of FFPP, Ken Wissoker.
 Ken is the Director of Intellectual Publics at the Graduate Center, CUNY, and Senior Executive Editor of Duke University Press.
 Ken’s talk, “From Dissertation to First Book: A Practical and Conceptual Guide,” demonstrates an academic book editor’s deep knowledge of pre-tenure faculty members’ concerns and questions.
 Ken has delivered versions of this talk several times at past FFPP Orientations, and we know you’ll find his expansive, detailed vision of how to reshape an intellectual writing project both informative and inspiring.

 Our second writing resource offers you a preview of life inside one of our Writing Groups.
 This particular cohort of Fellows has become known as “The Writing Group That Never Quit,” because after their formal fellowship period ended in the spring of 2016, they kept on meeting…and they haven’t stopped yet!
 We know you’ll enjoy the Indoor Voices Podcast and a Q&A in which these dedicated CUNY colleagues discuss how their experience in FFPP led them to a long-term commitment to writing and to each other.
 They put the “fellowship” in FFPP.

 Ultimately, FFPP is a publication program.
 Fellows write, review, and revise in order to produce publishable work that will advance them toward promotion and tenure at CUNY.
 Our Mentors not only guide the Writing Groups but stand out themselves as models of scholarly and creative writing and publishing.
-Below are just a few of the books published by Fellows and Mentors in the past two years.
+Below are just a few of the books published by Fellows and Mentors in the past several years.